Protecting De-identified Documents from Search-based Linkage Attacks: Related Work

-Several studies have proposed privacy-preserving rewriting methods to obfuscate demographic indicators \cite{Xu2019-om}, conceal author identity \cite{Bao2024-ku}, or implement differential privacy (DP) mechanisms \cite{Igamberdiev2023-qs,Meisenbacher2024-ib}.
-However, DP-based techniques produce fully transformed texts that do not retain the document's original content.
+Several studies have also proposed privacy-preserving text rewriting methods, notably to obfuscate demographic indicators \cite{Xu2019-om}, conceal author identity \cite{Weggenmann2022-ro,Bao2024-ku}, or implement differential privacy (DP) mechanisms \cite{Igamberdiev2023-qs,Meisenbacher2024-ib}.
+However, those text rewriting techniques produce fully transformed texts that do not retain the document's original content.
 While such transformations are suitable for tasks such as synthetic data generation, they are inadequate for many downstream uses of text de-identification -- especially in legal or medical contexts where faithfulness to the source material is essential.
 To the best of our knowledge, this paper is the first approach specifically designed to prevent phrase-based linkage attacks while preserving the document's semantic integrity.